salv-orlando/salv-orlando.github.io/_posts/2016-01-27-K8S-OS-Vagrant.md

-While Vagrant takes care of bringing up the nodes and starting the configuration process, most of the actual configuration is done by the provisioning scripts in `$KUBE_ROOT/cluster/vagrant`; these scripts heavily use salt and ansible.
+While Vagrant takes care of bringing up the nodes and starting the configuration process, most of the actual configuration is done by the provisioning scripts in `$KUBE_ROOT/cluster/vagrant`; these scripts heavily use SaltStack.
 How salt is employed to configure Kubernetes clusters is extensively discussed in [Kubernetes documentation] (http://kubernetes.io/v1.1/docs/admin/salt.html)